Personalized nutrition: An integrated analysis of opportunities and challenges (FOOD4ME)

-Vitas is a partner in the FP7 reserch program Food4Me organised by UCD, Dublin and having 24 partners in total.
+Vitas is a partner in the FP7 research program Food4Me organized by UCD, Dublin and having 24 partners in total.
 Vitas will supply kits for dried blood spot collection from 3800 individuals and perform the analysis of a number of biomarkers from these samples using state-of-the-art analytical methodology developed by Vitas.

 About the project

-The complete mapping of the human genome sequence in 2000 introduced thepossibility of individualised medicine, including personalised nutrition.
+The complete mapping of the human genome sequence in 2000 introduced the possibility of individualized medicine, including personalized nutrition.
 During this time the field of “nutrigenomics” emerged, which examines the relationship between food and gene expression.
 Many were hopeful about the ability to plan diet recommendations based on an individual’s genetic profile.

-To address these concerns, Food4Me has gathered an international group of experts to survey the current knowledge of personalised nutrition, and to explore the application of individualised nutrition advice.
+To address these concerns, Food4Me has gathered an international group of experts to survey the current knowledge of personalized nutrition, and to explore the application of individualized nutrition advice.
 The Food4Me project will also investigate consumer attitudes and produce new scientific tools for implementation.